NielJaca/JS-REVIEW_PROJECT/README.md

-# JavaScript Review Project by Deon  Jaca
+# JavaScript Review Project by Deon Niel Jaca
 Thi project is a review  of JavaScript Concept, From beginner to advance